Love Bombing Meaning

 These observations suggest that pacing plays a crucial role in relationship sustainability.

-Common Warning Signs
+Red Flags and Common Warning Signs

 Rapid emotional escalation within a short time